rapidlashes/jcars-sales-analysis/README.md

 CLEANING

-removed duplicates, changed the date columns from text format to date format using locale (English:United Kingdom) Age column cleaned too, removed the (-) sign from individual ages.
+Removed duplicates, changed the date columns from text format to date format using locale (English:United Kingdom).
+Age column cleaned too, removed the (-) sign from individual ages.